gnstaxo/quran/README.md

-Read the Word of God from your terminal
+Read the Word of Allah from your terminal

 ## Usage